Love cheesecake? You’ll love the cream cheese filling that makes these Cheesecake Thumbprint Cookies so very good!

 For the cookies:

 1 large egg yolk

 2 cups (240g) all-purpose flour

 To make the filling:

-Using an electric mixer on medium speed, beat cream cheese until light and fluffy.
-Add sugar and salt.
+Using an electric mixer on medium speed, beat the cream cheese until light and fluffy.
+Add the sugar and salt.
 Mix until smooth.
-Add egg yolk, sour cream, and vanilla, and beat until smooth.
+Add the egg yolk, sour cream, and vanilla, and beat until smooth.

 Refrigerate for about 30 minutes.